A Brief Introduction to Heroin and Heroin Addiction

 Interestingly, most first time heroin users will never use a second time.
 This could be for a variety of reasons ranging from the sensation not being appealing or the individual simply doesn’t have the brain wiring conducive of that which is an addict.
 Vomiting is commonplace among users, as is constipation.
 Additionally, heroin use commonly causes a reduction in sexual function and ability to climax.

-Drug dealers routinely mix heroin with other drugs, a number of which are incredibly dangerous.
+Now that heroin is illegal, it’s only available on the streets from illegal dealers.
+These drug dealers routinely mix heroin with other drugs, a number of which are incredibly dangerous.
 As a result of this, coming across pure heroin is highly unlikely.
 It’s essentially impossible to determine what a drug has been cut with, therefore opening the door to an even greater range of harmful effects that injecting the drug can cause.

 Long-term use of heroin effects nearly every biological system in the human body.
 Some of these systems include the neuron pathways and hormones that regulate the body’s functions.

 Studies have indicated that extended heroin use may lead to the degeneration of white matter in the brain.
 This impacts the ability for your brain to operate.
 Resulting in profound indecisiveness, impaired inhibitions, and altering the way a person reacts to emotional turmoil.

 As an addict’s tolerance builds, they require larger amounts of the drug to achieve the desired euphoria.
 Once an addict reaches the point of physical addiction they will experience extreme withdrawal symptoms when attempting to stop.

 One reason for this is that putting heroin into your body for an extended period results in the repression of dopamine.
 The body decreases the chemical’s natural production over time when it has received it artificially.
 This explains the debilitating depression and lacking the ability to feel joy commonly associated with stopping use.